The Underground Hike In New Mexico That’s Unlike Any Other In The World

 Here is a map for when you get inside Junction Cave.

 Does the idea of a lava tube hike appeal to you?
 Have you been to El Malpais National Monument?
+Visit the monument’s official website for more information on visiting.

 While you’re in the area, allow time to visit the Land of Fire and Ice.
 There aren’t many places on Earth where you can view an ice cave just a short distance from the remains of an erupted volcano.